oliwang/oliwang.github.io/content/garden/Blog/How to use Chinese and other Non-Latin Characters in jimp.md

 I followed [How to generate social media banners for Gatsby automatically? | An Tran](https://antran.app/2022/gatsby_seo_banner/) to automatically generate image for each of my blog posts with a module called [jimp](https://github.com/oliver-moran/jimp).
 It worked OK until I wrote a post in Chinese.
 The Chinese characters are printed as "?" on the image.
 I think the same would happen for the other non-latin languages.

-This seems like a easy problem to solve.
+This seems like an easy problem to solve.
 Just load a font that supports Chinese characters.

 But if you have never used `.fnt` fonts before, there's a lot of googling to find the solution.